Inkybo/research-project/progams used/README.md

-#programs
+# programs
-This folder contains programs that have been used for conducting research relevant to the project.
+This folder contains the program(s) that have been used for conducting research relevant to the project.